gnir-work/nmap-master-slave/README.md

 # README #
 ### What is this repository for? ###

-This is a basic master-slaves design for running multiple nmap scans.
+This is a basic master-slave design pattern for running multiple nmap scans.
-### The design:
+### Design:
 There is a master which holds a list of ips to scan.
-The master can receive a number of parameters which will effect what scans will be run.
+The master can receive a number of parameters which will effect which scans will be run.
-The master has two types of queue:
+The master has two types of queues:

-* report queue, a queue from which the master will receive reports from all of the slaves
+* Report queue, a queue from which the master receives reports from all of the slaves
-* push queue, through this queue a master will send missions to the slave (Their is a queue per slave)
+* Push queue, through this queue a master sends missions to the slave (There is a queue per slave)

 At the end of all of the scans the master will send a mail to the defined emails (in `consts.py`)